skbumann/coach_rocky_ai/README.md

   -UI/UX improvements

-## Getting started
+## Getting started (locally, due to Strava's API athlete limit)
+1. Follow these instructions to make your own API application: https://developers.strava.com/docs/getting-started/.
+Set your website and "authorization callback domain" to "localhost."
-1. Configure your .env file with your OPENAI_API_KEY key.
+2. Configure your .env file with your OPENAI_API_KEY, CLIENT_ID (from your Strava API application), and CLIENT_SECRET (from your Strava API application).
-2. Follow the instructions in https_hack.txt.
+3. Follow the instructions in https_hack.txt.
 Strava requires a secure https url to redirect to after authorization so this provides a workaround when building locally.
-3. Using docker, run:
+4. Using docker, run:

 ```docker-compose up --build```